In this Article:

 Recoil

-These results are worth noting, and we will come back to this and discuss in more detail in our application section of the article.
+These findings are important and will be explored further in the application section of the article.

 Ballistics